 - Painful swelling in your leg, sudden chest pain or difficulty breathing.
-These may be signs of a blood clot.
+These may be signs of a blood clot

-- Numbness that suddenly affects one side or one part of the body.
+- Numbness that suddenly affects one side or one part of the body

-- Jaundice, (yellowing of the skin or eyes).
+- Jaundice, (yellowing of the skin or eyes)

-- New migraine or severe headache.
+- New migraine or severe headache

 - Unexplained epileptic fit

+Fainting attacks as a light and a light and a light and a light attacks.

+- Fainting attack or collapse

+Sudden partial or complete

-- Fainting attack or collapseSudden partial or complete loss of vision.
+- Sudden partial or complete loss of vision

-- Impared hearing
+- Impaired hearing

-You are pregnant or think you may be pregnant.
+- You are pregnant or think you may be pregnant

 Also, your doctor may advise you to stop taking your HRT if your blood pressure increases.
 Very common side effects, occurring in more than 1 in 10 people using Elleste Solo are:

-- Tender breasts.
+- Tender breasts

-- Headaches.
+- Headaches

-- Breakthrough bleeding.
+- Breakthrough bleeding

-Common side effects, occurring in less than 1 in 10 people might have a mild redness and itching where the patch has been.
+Common side effects, occurring in less than 1 in 10 people are a mild redness and itching where the patch has been.
 When this does happen it usually disappears within 3 or 4 days of taking the patch off.
 If the skin reaction is worse or lasts for longer than this you should tell your doctor.